 Following a slight dip in the PC online gaming market in 2012, experts feared an oversaturated market, resulting in a push of mobile games.
 Given mobile gaming's incredible growth in the past year, experts are now questioning to what extent mobile gaming will "disrupt the market."

 What Makes or Breaks Business in Asia?

 Due to the importance of personal relationships in the business cultures of these countries, when assessing game translation and localization vendors for the region, you should look to an organization that can bring you a deeper connection with key local players.
 For example, in Japan (according to World Business Culture), it is essential to bear in mind cultural emphasis on old traditions, loyalties, and personal relationships.
 However, World Business Culture’s Tip #1 for doing business in Japan is to focus on relationships, since “relationships drive business in Japan.
 Without the right depth of relationships with the right people, it can be very difficult to achieve anything.”
 Due to the time it takes to garner the relationships necessary to most effectively conduct business at a local level, you should leverage the long-standing relationships of vendors central to your company’s success in the Asian market, such as your localization vendor.
-With 20 years in the video game translation and localization business as of 2013, LAI has a thorough understanding of key players and has spent the past 2 decades fostering strategic relationships in the region with you – the video game developer/publisher – in mind.
+With over 20 years in the video game translation and localization business, LAI has a thorough understanding of key players and has spent the past 2 decades fostering strategic relationships in the region with you – the video game developer/publisher – in mind.